Variadic Attributes

 Introduction

-This proposal introduces variadic annotations to Zirric, enabling annotations to accept a variable number of arguments.
+This proposal introduces variadic attributes to Zirric, enabling attributes and functions to accept a variable number of arguments.
 This feature addresses the need for multi-instance constraints (e.g., @Requires(Countable, Iterable)) while maintaining a clean and expressive syntax.

 • Representing requirements or constraints on fields, parameters, or types.